Quintino (DJ): Music career

-At the age of 18, Quintino was discovered by Dutch DJ Laidback Luke, who assisted him developing a career.
+At the age of 18, Quintino was discovered by Dutch DJ Laidback Luke, who assisted in developing his career.
 His breakthrough followed in 2011 with his remix of stairs hit "Rap Das Armas" in the Netherlands, and the release of Epic.
-That same year Quintino co-produced the Afrojack track "Selecta".
+That same year Quintino co-produced the Afrojack track "Selecta."
 In 2013 he worked with DJs Tiësto and Alvaro to produce the anthem of Ultra Music Festival.
 In August, he launched his radio show on Radio SupersoniQ international station SiriusXM's Electric Area.